Viktor3636/NEW-PP1/README.md

 ### Navigation bar

 The navigation bar is the same on all 3 pages with Home, About Us, Membership in a row.
 When you go under 800px it transform to a dropdown menu for the responsivnes on phones.
+I've added hover effect so it easy for the user to know where they are.

 ![nav bar over 800px](/assets/images/navbar%20fullscreen.png)
 ![nav bar under 800px](/assets/images/navbar%20dropdown%20menu.png)

 ## Landing Page

+When you arrive and the landing page you will have a background picture with a slogan and under it you get introduced to the benefits of coworking.
+The idea behind that is to make the customer excitied to continue the reading and explore the website.

 ![Landing Page](/assets/images/landing%20page.png)

 ## About Us

+About us page starts like the homepage with a picture and a text so the user know that this page is about the company.
+Under the picture u will have sections where we write about our self and benefits from coworking.

 ![About us](/assets/images/landing%20page%20about%20us.png)
 ![About Us](/assets/images/info%20at%20about%20us%20page.png)

 ## Membership

+The Membership page is what its called.
+U arrive at a nice background where you have a form to start a subscription.
+You can choose between 2 choices where one is just officespace and the other is with officespace and a computer.

 ![Membership Page](/assets/images/membership%20page.png)

 ## Footer

+The footer section includes contact adress for phone and mail, openingtimes and link to my socialmedia.

 ![Footer](/assets/images/footer.png)